19 Jul How can Physiotherapy help in Combating COVID-19?

 How can Physiotherapy combat COVID-19?

 But the role of physiotherapy does not end there.
-Its most important contribution comes after the patient gets discharge.
+Its most important contribution comes after the patient gets discharged.
 Scientists may talk freely about the high recovery rate of COVID-19 patients but the virus leaves long-lasting effects.
-The fatigue stays on for a while, albeit lesser than at peak illness, lungs can take time to acclimatise to breathing independently.
-Even day to day tasks like sitting upright for long periods, making a cup of coffee, or bathing, will require a herculean effort to accomplish for a recovering individual.
+The fatigue stays on for a while, albeit lesser than at peak illness, lungs can take time to acclimatize to breathing independently.
+Even day-to-day tasks like sitting upright for long periods, making a cup of coffee, or bathing, will require a herculean effort to accomplish for a recovering individual.
 A physiotherapist works with recovering patients so that the body’s immune system kicks in faster to help in the process.

 Apart from senior citizens, another demographic disproportionately affected by coronavirus are those with higher than average body mass index.
 Physiotherapy is even more crucial in these cases.
 People on the obesity scale have more obstacles to muscle and lung activity.
 This can delay recovery significantly and snowball into causing other complications.
 Blood circulation can be difficult in these cases without the help of expertly supervised and aided physiotherapy.